-South Dakota's non-criminalization law only protects minors under 16 years of age, leaving older minors to suffer the unjust, traumatizing consequences of an adversarial court process rather than connecting the minor to services.
+South Dakota's non-criminalization law only protects minors under 16 years of age, leaving older minors to suffer the potentially retraumatizing consequences of an adversarial court process and delinquency adjudication rather than connecting the minor to services.
+Nor is a service response provided to those minors who are entitled to protection under the non-criminalization law.

 Hinges on iden child sex traff Procedure

-Eliminates criminal liability within the prostitution law - I
+Eliminates criminal liability within the prostitution law Excludes older minors Prohibits a minor from being charged with prostitution

 \checkmark \checkmark √